MooersLab/bash-whisper-transcription/README.md

 The path to the `say` binary has to be used on Mac OS Sequoia.

-### whisper.ccp compiled from source
+### whisper.cpp compiled from source

-I could download [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and compile it from source code because I had the proper toolchain.
+I could download [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and compile it from the source code because I had the proper toolchain.
 I already had `ffmpeg` installed.
 I was restricted to using the base model.